CSCfi/csc-user-guide/docs/support/faq/sensitive-data-desktop-le.md

-# Sensitive Data Desktop Limited Edition
+# SD Desktop Limited Edition

 ## What is SD Desktop Limited Edition for?